 A step-by-step guide and timeline for a one-bedroom apartment renovation

 As always, size and complexity determine how long an entire apartment renovation will take.
-If you are not moving walls or changing electrical or plumbing, your apartment renovation will be on the shorter end of the range.
+If you aren’t moving walls or changing electrical or plumbing, your apartment renovation will be on the shorter side.
 On average, you should allocate about two to four months for on-site work in a top-to-bottom one-bedroom apartment renovation.
-Sweeten, a free renovation service matching homeowners with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection— for free.
+Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection— for free.

 Apartment Renovation Timeline: Pre-Construction Phase

-While the attention is usually on the most visible construction phase, there is a lot to be done before picking up that sledgehammer.
-Here, the details on each box that needs to be ticked before you break ground on the project.
+While the attention is usually on the most visible construction phase, there is a lot to be done before then.
+Here are the details on each box you’ll need to check before breaking ground on the project.

 STEP 1: Close on your property (1-3 months)

-While some renovators already own, there are also a significant number of homeowners who are in contract or preparing to close on a property when they begin the process of planning a renovation.
+Many homeowners are in-contract or preparing to close on a property when they begin the process of planning a renovation.
 If this is you, don’t worry: there’s a way to get it all done.
 As one Sweeten post explains, you should wait until you have closed on the property, with keys in hand, before doing anything.
 If you’re in a hurry—wait until you’ve at least signed the contract before beginning the design process.

 STEP 2: Post your renovation project on Sweeten (1-3 days)